Elizabeth Nodder

-Elizabeth Nodder was a 19th Century publisher of the illustrated The Naturalist's Miscellany.
-However, she is listed in the database of Scientific Illustrators as an artist.
+Elizabeth Nodder was a 19th-century publisher of the illustrated The Naturalist's Miscellany.
+She is listed in the database of scientific illustrators as an artist.
 She and her husband, Frederick Polydore Nodder collaborated in the publishing of this work, until his death circa 1800, when she continued to publish further volumes in the series, with Richard Polydore Nodder (their son) as illustrator.

-George Kearsley Shaw, the naturalist, authored the texts of the miscellany from 1798-1813.
+George Kearsley Shaw, the naturalist, authored the texts of the miscellany from 1798 to 1813.